 Turnpike Commons to House Homeless Families in Stockton

 As part of the ongoing effort to address the county’s homelessness crisis, Delta Community Developers Corp.
 (DCDC) has broken ground on Turnpike Commons, a supportive housing development for families facing homelessness.
-Located at 1630 Turnpike Rd., this project will see the construction of nine homes on one parcel of land.
-The units will be subsidized with Housing Choice Vouchers.
-Construction is nearing completion with occupancy expected to begin in June 2021.
+Located at 1630 Turnpike Rd., construction was completed.

 This much-needed project is being developed through a partnership with Stocktonians Taking Action to Neutralize Drugs (STAND), Stockton Shelter for the Homeless, and Central Valley Low Income Housing Corporation (CVLIHC).
 All told, the partnership has secured nearly $4.8 million in grants from the City of Stockton, San Joaquin County, the San Joaquin Continuum of Care, and a $55,000 grant from Wells Fargo Bank.
 Funding is also being provided by the State of California’s Homeless Emergency Aid Program (HEAP) and City of Stockton Community Development Block Grant (CDBG) funds.